Foxglove Grove is a Central Texas regenerative farm and education center. Our goals are:

 • A kitchen garden in process with an outdoor dining and entertainment space

-• A 1-acre field where we are growing a variety of produce and cut flowers
+• A terraced field and farm rows where we are growing a variety of produce and cut flowers

 • Two secondary fields for rotational grazing and soil rehabilitation